dotnet/runtime/docs/coreclr/building/linux-instructions.md

 If you are using Fedora 23 or 24, then you will need to install the following packages:

-`$ sudo dnf install cmake clang lldb-devel libunwind-devel lttng-ust-devel libuuid-devel`
+`$ sudo dnf install llvm cmake clang lldb-devel libunwind-devel lttng-ust-devel libuuid-devel libicu-devel`

 Git Setup
 ---------